sidrasareen17/TIC_TAC_TOE_GAME/README.md

 Installation Instructions:
 Clone the repository or download the project files to your local machine.

-Ensure you have Python installed (version 3.x recommended).
-You can download Python from https://www.python.org/.
+Ensure you have java installed (version 3.x recommended).
+You can download java from https://www.java.org/.

 Navigate to the project folder using the command line or terminal.